(Title Image: propensityforcuriosity.com)

 What could Wales do?

-Products containing GM ingredients currently have to be labelled as set out by EU regulations (Brexit pending).
-That probably should continue so consumers can make an informed choice, though maybe the label should be standardised – for example, a double-helix symbol becoming as familiar as the recycle arrows.
-That should probably/will be led at EU level again.
+Products containing GM ingredients had to be labelled as set out by EU regulations.
+That probably should continue after Brexit so consumers can make an informed choice, though maybe the label should be standardised – for example, a double-helix symbol becoming as familiar as the recycle arrows.

 Savior siblings could continue to be allowed, and strictly defined, but “designer babies” should be outlawed or kept under review.
 The problem there is trying to police that globally, not just on a nation-by-nation basis.